 Editor's note: The value of the periodic PAU timer will be defined together with RAN WGs.

 To aid the UE reachability management in the AMF, upon the expiry of the periodic PAU timer in RAN, the RAN releases the N2 signalling connection for that UE indicating to the AMF that the UE is unreachable due to expiry of the periodic PAU time.
 RAN may decide to delay the release the N2 signalling connection.
-If the RAN releases the N2 signalling connection, the AMF shall enter CM-IDLE state see clause x.y.z.Editor's note: Further actions, e.g. when to start the implicit deregistration timer, in AMF in CM-IDLE state after unreachable notification is received, are FFS.
+The time elapsed since RAN’s last contact with the UE is provided to AMF.
+If the RAN releases the N2 signalling connection, the AMF shall take the elapsed time from RAN into consideration when the UE enters CM-IDLE state see clause x.y.z.